lifthrasiir/angolmois/README.md

 	$ make

-If not, you should check the result of `sdl-config --cflags --libs` first.
+If not, you should check the result of the following commands first:

+* `pkg-config --cflags --libs sdl SDL_image SDL_mixer`
+* `smpeg-config --cflags --libs`

 How To Compile (Windows)